redis/redis-doc/commands/cluster-delslotsrange.md

+In function, the `DELSLOTSRANGE` command is very similar to `DELSLOTS`, both of them are to remove the passed hash slots from the node.

-The `DELSLOTSRANGE` command asks a particular Redis Cluster node to forget which master is serving the hash slots range ( between the start slot and end slot) specified as arguments.
+The difference is that `DELSLOTS` remove the individual passed hash slot, and `DELSLOTSRANGE` command will remove the hash slots based on the range ( between the start slot and end slot) specified as arguments.

-In the context of a node that has received a `DELSLOTSRANGE` command and has consequently removed the associations for the passed hash slots, we say those hash slots are *unbound*.
-Note that the existence of unbound hash slots occurs naturally when a node has not been configured to handle them (something that can be done with the [ADDSLOTS](/cluster-addslots)) and [ADDSLOTSRANGE](/cluster-addslotsrange)) and if it has not received any information about who owns those hash slots (something that it can learn from heartbeat or update messages).

-If a node with unbound hash slots receives a heartbeat packet from another node that claims to be the owner of some of those hash slots, the association is established instantly.
-Moreover, if a heartbeat or update message is received with a configuration epoch greater than the node's own, the association is re-established.
+## Example

+The following command removes the association for slots 5000 and 5200 from the node receiving the command:

+    > CLUSTER DELSLOTS 5000 5001
+    OK

+Only 2 slots will be removed.

+The following command removes the association from slots 5000 to 5200 from the node receiving the command:

+    > CLUSTER DELSLOTSRANGE 5000 5200
+    OK

+201 slots will be removed.

 However, note that: